barumau/pandunia/english/pandunia-english.md

 a le - there
 a line - online
 a max - also (too, in addition)
+a nove - just (recently)
+a sube - under
 abe - away
 abete - fir tree
 able - can (be able; ability, possibility; able, possible)